tongda-lian/haruki/dl_OR_gate/readme.txt

 	LIAN Tongda (lian@sim.gsic.titech.ac.jp)
 	from Tokyo Institute of Technology

+Contributing

+	Almost everything is in the main function now.
+	If the function of multiplication of matrics is realized, at least, it will be easier to read.

 Acknowledgement

 	I would like to give special thanks to Professor Yokota from Tokyo Tech,